-This course is designed to prepare students for effectively engaging diverse communities both locally and globally by providing a cross cultural experience and subsequent opportunities for reflection.
-Its focus is on equipping students for effectively engaging other cultures as they learn key elements of cross-cultural theory and praxis.
+This course is designed to prepare students for effective engagement with diverse communities, both locally and globally, by providing a cross cultural experience and subsequent opportunities for reflection.
+Its focus is on equipping students for effectively engaging other cultures, as they learn key elements of cross-cultural theory and praxis.
 The course will explore elements of culture and a variety of appropriate responses, highlighting the importance of a biblical foundation in the way Christians perceive and interpret culture. (.25 credit)